jhu-dvrk/dvrk-readthedocs/docs/pages/kit/from_user/computers.rst

       * `SYBA Low Profile PCI-Express FireWire
         <https://www.amazon.com/gp/product/B002S53IG8/>`_.
 This card
-        comes with a regular and a low profile plate so it can also be used in low profile and full size desktop computers.
+        comes with a regular and a low profile plate, so it can also be used in low profile and full size desktop computers.
 It has been used extensively at Johns Hopkins
       * Early dVRK users have tested different cards and the SIIG